davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 In papers and textbook, this rule is sometimes called **agreement**:

-> **Agreement**: If the consensus algorithm returns a value, then no other value has ever or will ever been chosen.
-That is: if `finalValue()` returns some value, no other call to `finalValue()` has ever or will ever return any other value.
+> **Agreement**: If the consensus algorithm returns a value, then no other value has ever been or will ever be chosen.
+That is: if any call to `finalValue()` returns a value, no other call to `finalValue()` has ever or will ever return any other value.

 Here's another rule I can see: the value returned by `finalValue` has to be the value somebody previously passed to `tryInitialize`.
 It can't be some other nonsense value, random value, or something picked arbitrarily.
 For example, an execution like this should not be allowed: